 With all the cyber threats that exist today, banks are more vulnerable than ever to becoming the next victim of a malicious cyberattack.
 With the growing list of fintech solutions offered in banking and the most recent Cloud Hopper investigation released by WSJ, 2019 was an early indicator of cyberthreats still to come in the year ahead.

-According to a new report released by the Federal Reserve Bank of New York, just a single cyberattack targeting one of the largest U.S. banks would likely have a major ripple effect on the global financial system.
-Even today, with a growing awareness of the cyber-risks involved in a banking sector driven by technology, there’s a greater risk facing banks than ever before.
+According to a new report released by the Federal Reserve Bank of New York, just a single cyberattack targeting one of the biggest U.S. banks would likely have a major ripple effect on the global financial system.
+Today there is a rising awareness of the cyber risks involved in a growing fintech sector driven by technological innovation.

 With all this in mind, here are the top five cyber risks every financial institution should be prepared to defend against in 2020.

 Credential stuffing is a type of cyberattack that usually targets the personal data of banking customers.
 Using stolen account credentials, hackers can gain unauthorized access to user accounts using automated large-scale login requests.
 The stolen information can then be used to bombard websites and servers in order to try to gain access to critical IT infrastructure.
 This practice is known as credential stuffing.

 List of keys and logins are often obtained via the dark web and allows hackers to save a lot of time by avoiding the need to play the password-guessing game.

 “There is an automated process where the hacker can log thousands to millions of breached passwords and usernames using standard web automation tools,” says Brian Brannon, VP of security product strategy for Safe Systems, an IT security firm that works with community and small banks.